Charge (warfare)

 A charge is an offensive maneuver in battle in which combatants advance towards their enemy at their best speed in an attempt to engage in a decisive close combat.
 The charge is the dominant shock attack and has been the key tactic and decisive moment of many battles throughout history.
 Modern charges usually involve small groups of fireteams equipped with weapons with a high rate of fire and striking against individual defensive positions (such as a concertainer or bunker), instead of large groups of combatants charging another group or a fortified line.

-Infantry charges

 Ancient charges

-It may be assumed that the charge was practiced in prehistoric warfare, but clear evidence only comes with later literate societies.
+It may be assumed that the charge was used in prehistoric warfare, but clear evidence only comes with later literate societies.
 The tactics of the classical Greek phalanx included an ordered approach march, with a final charge to contact.

 Highland charge

 In response to the introduction of firearms, Irish and Scottish troops at the end of the 16th century developed a tactic that combined a volley of musketry with a transition to rapid hand-to-hand combat using melee weapons.
 Initially successful, it was countered by effective discipline and the development of defensive bayonet tactics.